Fuchai/huya01matches/readme.md

+# GREP-C
-# This is a GREP tool of linux written in C.
+This is a GREP tool of linux written in C.
-## Just for fun.
+Just for fun.
+And for school.